Neshama and ruach are the two components possessed by every single human being. Together they confer humanity on humankind.

 - What interests us right now is the combination of ruach and neshama (H5397).
 Do a search (on a PC, ctrl+F) for H5397.
 Et voila, you’ll have all the verses above, those with both these Biblical Hebrew words.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Neshama and Ruach Together Make Humans Human
+Please use the Social Network links just below to share this information from The Explanation, Neshama and Ruach Together Make Humans Human